Technologicat/unpythonic/doc/features.md

        evenp(42)]  # --> True
 ```

 (*The transformations made by the macros may be the most apparent when comparing these examples.
-Note that the macros scope the `let` bindings lexically, automatically figuring out which `let` environment, if any, to refer to.*)
+Note that the macros scope the let-bindings lexically, automatically figuring out which `let` environment, if any, to refer to.*)

 ### `env`: the environment